louandrei/Lightweight-Convolutional-Liquid-Neural-Network-for-Efficient-Classification-of-Bioacoustic-Signal/README.md

 ASC24 dataset → used for multi-class classification (dog, cow, frog sounds).

-If datasets are too large for GitHub, you can download them from [Google Drive/Zenodo link here].
+If datasets are too large for GitHub, you can download them from [https://www.kaggle.com/datasets/chrisfilo/to-bee-or-no-to-bee and https://www.kaggle.com/datasets/haithammoh/sounds-of-animals].

 📈 Results